Mercury at Abbey Field

 What are your opening hours?

-The venue will be open 90 minutes prior to a performance and after the show.
+The theatre and bar will be open 90 minutes prior to a performance

 Will the venue be accessible?